jabney/nmc-watcher/README.md

 Some circumstances may cause the server to be left running when `watcher` exits due to a crash.
 When this happens you'll get a `EADDRINUSE` or similar error.
 To fix this you'll need to kill the process manually.
 On linux/unix you should be able to use `lsof` to get the ID of a process at a given port:

+If the server crashes, you will need to restart `watcher`.
+I will look into how to make this automatic in the future.

 ```bash
 lsof -i:3000
 ```